 Medications, supplements, food, coffee, and even orange juice can decrease levothyroxine's absorption.
 Levothyroxine is taken with water one hour before breakfast and any other prescription medications.
-Calcium, iron, antacids, cholestyramine, and Pause and Ponder: Among your patients being treated for hypothyroidism, how many also take calcium supplements?
-How many of these patients know to separate them from levothyrox-ine by four hours?
+Calcium, iron, antacids, cholestyramine, and sucralfate can inhibit its absorption and must be separated by at least four hours.
+Individuals with celiac disease or gastric bypass surgery may absorb medication inadequately.
+PAUSE AND PONDER: Among your patients being treated for hypothyroidism, how many also take calcium supplements?
+How many of these patients know to separate them from levothyroxine by four hours?